constroy/tanX/README.md

 # tanX
-A multiplayer online tank game written using SDL and UDP
+A multiplayer online tank game using SDL and UDP

 ## Library
 + SDL 1.2
-+ SDL_ttf 2.0
 + SDL_mixer 1.2

 ## To Do
-+ complete the server features
++ complete the server features (reliable transmission)
 + add game props such as weapons and vehicles
 + display game status in the sidebar
 + add more kinds of terrain grids